 This recipe uses basic ingredients to create a low effort, yet super delicious soup.
 Here's what you'll need:

-You will need a pie pumpkin for this recipe, not a jack-o-lantern type pumpkin, which tends to be stringy.
+- Pumpkin - You will need a pie pumpkin for this recipe, not a jack-o-lantern type pumpkin, which tends to be stringy.
 I used a fairly small pumpkin, but I've found they really vary in size.
 If you end up with more pumpkin than I did, don't be afraid to use it all ... you can always add extra broth to thin out the recipe a bit more, if needed.

+- Coconut Milk - The silky soup is made without cream and gets its creaminess from coconut milk instead.
 Make sure to use canned, unsweetened coconut milk for this recipe, not coconut cream.
 Full fat works best.

 Even though this recipe is made with healthy ingredients, it feels like an indulgent treat.
 It's actually vegetarian, vegan, dairy free, and gluten free (always read labels if you have an allergy) ... so pretty much anyone can enjoy it!